 But with a little awareness and effort, it’s possible to prevent that from happening.

-Volume level and length of listening are the two things that need to be balanced to prevent noise-induced hearing damage from headphones or earbuds, according to Sharon A. Sandridge, PhD, Director of Clinical Services in Audiology.
+“Volume level and length of listening are the two things that need to be balanced to prevent noise-induced (or sound-induced) hearing damage from headphones or earbuds,” according to audiologist Sharon A. Sandridge, PhD.

-No matter the design you choose, Dr. Sandridge says people shouldn’t be afraid to spend a little extra for better ear pieces.
+No matter the design you choose, Dr. Sandridge says people shouldn’t be afraid to spend a little extra for better earpieces.

-Repeated damaging noise can age the ear 50 percent faster, she says.
-So, by the time you are in your 50s, you may have the hearing of someone who is in their 80s.
+“Repeated damaging sounds can age the ear 50% faster,” says Dr. Sandridge.
+So, by the time you’re in your 50s, you may have the hearing of someone who’s in their 80s.

-To be safe, Dr. Sandridge offers up this general advice: If someone who’s standing an arm’s length away can hear the music coming from your headphones or ear buds, or if you raise your voice to speak to someone while you’re listening to something, it’s too loud.
+To be safe, Dr. Sandridge offers up this general advice: “If someone who’s standing an arm’s length away can hear the music coming from your headphones or earbuds, or if you raise your voice to speak to someone while you’re listening to something, it’s too loud.”